kittylyst/java-concurrency-bootcamp/README.md

 # java-concurrency-bootcamp

-Code examples for "Java Concurrency in 2 Weeks"
+Code examples for "Java Concurrency Bootcamp"

-The docs directory contains simplified bytecode representations of some pf the counters examples.
+Requires Java 25, and uses the Preview version of Structured Concurrency from that version.

-Requires Java 21, and uses the Preview versions of features (Structured Concurrency, Scoped Values) from that version.
+The docs directory contains simplified bytecode representations of some of the counters examples.